-At John Lynch & Associates, we start each new project with a full valuation of your organization using our Organizational Health Assessment.
+At John Lynch & Associates, we start each new project with a full evaluation of your organization using our Organizational Health Assessment.
 We have also created a condensed version for you to use on your own.
 You can access the assessment here.

-We also use scoping tools with the C-Suite and physicians as well as the entire staff to get everyone's input on the strengths and weaknesses of the organization prior to beginning the project.
+Additionally, we use scoping tools with the C-Suite, physicians, and staff to get everyone's input on the strengths and weaknesses of the organization prior to beginning the project.
 Doing so allows us to protect the organization's strengths and buff out any rough edges elsewhere.

-Know your Requirements
+Know Your Requirements

-Next, we dive into the operational requirements to ensure that the EHR system we implement is going to be able to support the organization in meeting and reporting on any requirements.
+Next, we dive into the operational requirements to ensure that the EHR system we implement is able to support the organization in meeting and reporting on any requirements.

-When considering what your requirements for operation, patient care, and outcomes are, remember to consider your contractual requirements, service bare minimum requirements, reporting requirements, and patient satisfaction goals.
+When considering what your requirements for operation, patient care, and outcomes are, remember to consider your contractual requirements, service bare minimum requirements, reporting requirements, regulatory requirements, and patient satisfaction goals.